SamhammerAG/sag_py_web_common/README.md

 Furthermore the requests are filtered, so that health checks don't spam the logs.

-For requests to be filtered it is possible to define substrings of the path with the optional parameter "excluded_pathes". (it can also be parts from the middle as it is a contains search)
+For requests to be filtered it is possible to define substrings of the path with the optional parameter "excluded_paths". (it can also be parts from the middle as it is a contains search)

 ```python
 from sag_py_web_common.filtered_access_logger import FilteredAccessLoggerMiddleware